lukacspapp/SEI-Project-3/README.md

 **Planning**:

-Semantic UI React - While we did a great job planning as a team, it was definitely challenging to learn a new CSS framework in such a short period of time but at the and we were glad we did as it turned out to be a big win.
+Semantic UI React - While we did a great job planning as a team, it was definitely challenging to learn a new CSS framework in such a short period of time but and we were glad we did as it turned out to be a big win.

 The clearing [Cart Method](https://github.com/lukacspapp/SEI-Project-3/blob/main/controllers/users.js) - This was definitely a big challenge for the team and Ricardo rewrote the backend part with two methods from Mongoose